-Caution: Danger for the operator!
+Caution: hazard to the user!

-Machines and machine components always present mechanical hazards.
-Electric, magnetic or electromagnetic fields are particularly hazardous for persons with cardiac pacemakers or implants.
+Machines and machine components always pose mechanical hazards.
+Electric, magnetic, or electromagnetic fields are particularly hazardous for persons with cardiac pacemakers or implants.
 The hazard starts when the machine is powered up!

 - Read and follow the machine manual

 - Read and follow the safety precautions and safety symbols

 - Use the safety devices